lukeo102/Computing-bot/README.md

-This is a Discord bot project for the unofficial first year Computing Science Discord of The University of Glasgow
+This is a Discord bot project for the unofficial second year Computing Science Discord of The University of Glasgow